argoproj/argo-events/docs/gateway-guide.md

 ## What is a gateway?
-A gateway is a long running/repeatable process whose tasks are to process and transform either the internally produced events or incoming events into the cloudevents specification compliant events and dispatching them to sensors.
+A gateway is a long running/repeatable process whose tasks are to process and transform either the internally produced events or external events into the [cloudevents specification](https://github.com/cloudevents/spec) compliant events and dispatch them to watchers(sensors and/or gateways).

 ## Gateway Components
 A gateway has two components:

- 1. gateway-processor: Either generates the events internally or listens to incoming events.
-It then passes the events to gateway-transformer.
+ 1. <b>gateway-processor</b>: Either generates the events internally or listens to external events.
- The implementation of gateway-processor is provided by the user which means the user can easily create a custom gateway that has the business logic pertaining to a use-case.
+ The implementation of gateway-processor is provided by the user which means the user can easily create a custom gateway.

- 2. gateway-transformer: Transforms the incoming event from gateway-processor into a cloudevents specification compliant event.
-The event is then dispatched to sensors who are interested in listening to this gateway.
+ 2. <b>gateway-transformer</b>: Transforms the incoming events from gateway-processor into a cloudevents specification compliant events.
+ The event is then dispatched to watchers.

- Refer https://github.com/cloudevents/spec for more info on cloudevents.
+ Refer <b>https://github.com/cloudevents/spec </b> for more info on cloudevents specifications.

 Core gateways come in 5 types: